MoorDES/libVIODES-Qt4-Pre2024/README.md

     ./libVIOEDS> . ./copyfaudes.sh

 The script expects a plain libFAUDES next to `./libVIODES`, copies the sources to `./libVIODES/libFAUDES_for_viodes`, sets configuration options and compiles libFAUDES using the libFAUDES `makefile`.
-The script itself is a bit messy, however, it may serve as a documentation on which configuration options are recommended.
+The script is meant as a documentation on which configuration options are recommended, please inspect carefully before execution.

 Once you are set,
 compiling libVIODES is controlled by the Qt project `./libviodes/viodes.pro`.